-You may need to apply more than once to these vendors, and you may have to buy some things you don’t really need, to demonstrate you are dependable and will pay timely.
-Consider contributing nonessential items to charity.
+You may need to apply more than once to these vendors, to demonstrate you are dependable and will pay timely.

-Once there are 5 – 8 or more vendor trade accounts reporting to at least one of the CRAs, move to revolving store credit.
+Once there are 5 – 8 or more vendor trade accounts reporting to at least one of the CRAs, move to the retail credit tier.
 These are companies such as Office Depot and Staples.
 These companies are likelier to have products you need.
 Use the business’s EIN on these credit applications.

 Are there 8 – 10 accounts reporting?
-Then progress to fleet credit.
+Then progress to the fleet credit tier.
 These are companies such as BP and Conoco.
-Use this credit to buy, repair, and take care of vehicles.
+Use this credit to buy fuel, and to repair and take care of vehicles.
 Make sure to apply using the small business’s EIN.

 Have you been sensibly handling the credit you’ve up to this point?
-Then you can get cash credit.
+Then you can get to the cash credit tier.
 These are service providers like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.